matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 what would my next plan be, and what would its characteristics be, and why do I like my first best plan better?

-But as a code word to these ideas, just remember: smoke a lot.
+But as a code word for these ideas, just remember: smoke a lot.

 [Time 0:13:15]